Vision of the EMHS Program

-The EMHS program also has additional values based on the College of Health and Public Affairs and expectations of faculty and students:
+The EMHS program also has additional values based on the College of Community Innovation and Education and expectations of faculty and students:

 - Collaboration: We work to promote collaboration with practitioners in the area to create a more well-rounded educational experience for our students and opportunities for growth for our faculty.